-Longitudinal studies among overweight adults find that a high-fiber diet coming from fruit and vegetable consumption is associated with slower weight gain, likely because fruits and vegetables are so nutrient dense and low in calories.
-A pear is a excellent filling, hydrating snack that won’t weight you down plus it’s easy to toss one in your bag and take it along with you during a busy day.
+Longitudinal studies among overweight adults find that a high-fibre diet coming from fruit and vegetable consumption is associated with slower weight gain, likely because fruits and vegetables are so nutrient-dense and low in calories.
+A pear is an excellent filling, hydrating snack that won’t weigh you down plus it’s easy to toss one in your bag and take it along with you during a busy day.

 5. Helps improve heart health

-One of the most noteworthy pear nutrition benefits? higher fruit intake is linked with lower rates of heart disease. epidemiological studies show a correlation between a diet high in fruit and vegetables and a lower risk for cardiovascular diseases, heart attacks and strokes.
+One of the most unique pear nutrition benefits?
+Higher fruit intake is linked with lower rates of heart disease.
+Epidemiological studies show a correlation between a diet high in fruit and vegetables and a lower risk for cardiovascular diseases, heart attacks and strokes.

-The beneficial effects of fruits and vegetables are probably due to the presence of antioxidant phytochemicals that keep arteries clear, lower inflammation and prevent high levels of oxidative stress.
-We also know that the specific type of fiber found in pears called pectin is very useful in helping to lower cholesterol levels naturally.
+The beneficial effects of fruits and vegetables are probably due to the presence of antioxidants phytochemicals that keep arteries clear, lower inflammation and prevent high levels of oxidative stress.
+We also know that the specific type of fibre found in pears called pectin is beneficial in helping to lower cholesterol levels naturally.

-When researchers from johns hopkins bloomberg school of public health followed adults over a 15-year period, they found that overall greater intake of fruits and vegetables was associated with lower risk of all cause death, cancer and cardiovascular disease, which supports the general health recommendation to consume multiple servings of fruits and vegetables (ideally five to nine a day of different types).
+When researchers from Johns Hopkins Bloomberg School of public health followed adults over a 15-year period, they found that overall higher intake of fruits and vegetables was associated with lower risk of all-cause death, cancer and cardiovascular disease, which supports the general health recommendation to consume multiple servings of fruits and vegetables (ideally five to nine a day of different types).

 There’s also evidence accumulating for fruit having a protective role in strokes, chronic obstructive pulmonary disease, diverticulosis and hypertension too.